difficulToName/MIT-6.824/README.md

 # MIT 6.824 NOTE
 ## By Zhang LuYao from DHU 2024.11.01

-### 11.01 Read mrsequential.go and mark some instructions on it.
+### 11.01 Read mrsequential.go and mark some hints on it.
 #### Explain were added behind the line of code and marked with ZYX.

 Question: What is the internal of the dynamic file "wc.so", I have known the signature of mapf and reducef.